 A simple meditation that anyone can do is a mindfulness meditation.
 In the place you are at this very moment, just look around.
 Notice everything that surrounds you.
 Pay attention to the colors, textures, shapes and lines.
 Then listen to all the sounds and pay close attention to every subtle nuance.
 Notice the smells, the air temperature and any sensory information you are receiving.
 Do not judge what you are perceiving; do not attempt to make any sense of it.
 Just for the moment, be aware of your breathing, the feeling of your feet touching the floor and bear witness to all that is surrounding you.
 Allow yourself simply to observe and become a part of the moment.
 This simple meditation can help you, in many ways.

-There are many physical health benefits of meditation: reduction in stress and anxiety-lowering stress hormones such as cortisol and adrenaline.
+There are many physical health benefits of a daily meditation practice including reduction in stress and anxiety-lowering stress hormones such as cortisol and adrenaline.
 These stress hormones can bog down the immune system making it harder to fend of illness.
 In addition, elevated stress levels have additional negative effects throughout the body.
 Practicing a relaxation meditation, regularly, may reduce or reverse these negative effects.
 As always, consult your doctor for any medical advice pertaining to you.

 Make sure you consult the doctors of all time periods, too, from long-ago civilizations to present day.
 Timeless techniques from the Buddhists are just as viable today as they were hundreds of years ago.
 Yoga experts teach you both relaxation and movement meditations.
 Experts from scientific and business fields weigh in on their experience as to the benefit of meditation.
 No matter what you are seeking, or if you are looking to augment your practice, there is something to be gained.